Rejected By A Safety School? Here Are Some Reasons Why

 Consider going to community college

 An option that is becoming more and more attractive to students is taking general education credits at a community college and transferring to a four year university during their junior year.
 Not only will this give you another chance of graduating with a degree from a school you want to go to, it’ll save you a ton of money.
 And, your diploma will have no indication on it that you attended a community college.

 Consider a gap year

 If you’re not interested in going down the community college route and find yourself with no college offers, a gap year might be an attractive option.
 While this is not a highly common approach, more and more students are exploring it.
 A gap year full of meaningful experiences can inform what you write in application essays the following year when you apply again.

-Sometimes students get accepted into schools that seem more competitive yet get rejected by schools that would be classified as a “safety school.”
+Sometimes students get accepted to schools that seem more competitive yet get rejected by schools that would be classified as a “safety school.”

 Awaiting college application decisions is an emotional roller coaster.
 While it can feel deflating to receive a rejection, don’t panic.
 Give yourself some time to recover (talk it out with your family, go out for a jog, listen to your favorite music playlist — whatever it takes to clear your head), and then start considering the alternatives.

 As you await decisions from other schools you applied to, start to consider a back up plan just in case.
 You still have many options to get a great education and pursue your dreams.